mattyhryan/mattyhryan.github.io/_pages/about.md

 ## Research Interests

-*Social Cognition & Perception, Social Hierarchies, Morality, Behavioral Science*
+*Social Cognition & Perception, Social Hierarchies, Morality, Behavioral Change*

 My research interests lie at the intersection of social/organizational psychology, organizational behavior and management, and behavioral science.
 From a basic science perspective, I am broadly interested in examining the social and organizational consquences of hierarchies and morality on how we perceive ourselves and evaluate others.
 On the more applied end, I am interested in using the behavioral insights gained from this theoretical research to design interventions aimed at reducing discrimination and promoting inclusivity and pro-social behaviors.